There are 2 types of Jobseeker’s Allowance (JSA). Jobcentre Plus will work out the type you get and how much tax will be charged.

 JSA does not affect Child Benefit or child tax credit.

-Use the benefits adviser to estimate your JSA, see which type you get and how JSA affects your other benefits.
+Use a benefits calculator to estimate your JSA, see which type you get and how JSA affects your other benefits.

 You can only get contribution-based JSA for 182 days (approximately 6 months).
 You may be able to get income-based JSA after this.